bhoward/CSC424/labs/Scala.md

 Except for a few changed keywords ("trait" instead of "interface", "extends" instead of "implements") and the slightly different syntax for defining variables and functions (the "var", "val", and "def" keywords, and the type after instead of before each identifier), the only real difference here is how we set up the instance fields for the subclasses.
 Scala supports an abbreviation for the common pattern of declaring simple fields and initializing them in the constructor -- the first line of the `Square` class definition says that there will be a private mutable field named `center` and a public read-only field named `width`, both to be initialized when the object is constructed.
 Since `width` is public, there will automatically be an accessor method named `width` on `Square` objects, corresponding to the `getWidth()` in the Java version.

-In fact, we may write this somewhat more idiomatically as follows:
+In fact, we may write this somewhat more idiomatically (and compactly) as follows:
 {% highlight scala %}
 trait Shape {
   def location: Point